cbid71/Personal_CKA_2025_Certification_Notes/5-Lifecycle_management.md

   containers:
   - name: ubuntu
     image: ubuntu
-    command: "python pouet.py"			# -> will ignore ENTRYPOINT ??
-I disagree, I have to test
+    command: ["python","pouet.py"]		# -> "command" is not CMD, it's ENTRYPOINT equivalent, "command" overloads ENTRYPOINT and ignores CMD.
-    args:					# -> args will concat after an ENTRYPOINT or overload a CMD ?
+    args:					# -> "args" overloads CMD if it exists, and will concatenate after the ENTRYPOINT
      - "--color"
      - "green"
 ```